 Budget-minded loudspeakers that can handle a variety of situations are few and far between.
 Often you need to fork out a lot of cash to get the features you want.
 In this review, we check out the Electro-Voice ZLX-12BT.
 A speaker that is both affordable and packed with features.

 Electro-Voice may not be as well known as some other brands.
 But, it is building a reputation by releasing well-made speakers.
-Let’s see what the ZLX-12P has to offer musicians and DJs.
+Features such as Bluetooth connectivity make this one of the best Bluetooth DJ speakers going around.
+Let’s see what else the ZLX-12BT has to offer musicians and DJs.

-The ZLX12P offers some interesting options to the performing musician or DJ.
+The ZLX12BT offers some interesting options to the performing musician or DJ.
 Let’s check out the details to see what it has to offer.

 As with most speakers, the part you should always be most concerned about is the sound quality.
-In this regard, the EV ZLX12P is a solid performer.
+In this regard, the EV ZLX12BT is a solid performer.

 There is a nice marriage of quality components throughout.
 Electro-Voice has incorporated the strengths from its pro-touring range into these speakers.

 Conveniently placed carry handles are also well integrated and solid.
 This makes the speaker easy to transport and set up at gigs.

 The Electro-Voice ZLX12BT sports a 12-inch woofer with a 1.5-inch titanium compression driver for high frequencies.
 It sits at 1000 Watts and employs the now standard Class-D amplifier.